mdornseif/appengine-toolkit2/docs/source/gaetk2.jinja_filters.rst

 Datastore Protocol
 ~~~~~~~~~~~~~~~~~~

-gaetk2 has certain conventions how to structure your datastore models When followed
+gaetk2 has certain conventions how to structure your datastore models when followed
-vertain things work automagically.
+certain things work automagically.

 * :func:`otag` - Link to an Object by `designator`.
 * :func:`datastore` - Link to Admin-Console.